Public Health Regulation 2022

 For both burial and cremation a Medical certificate cause of death and a Form of information of death are required by the Births Deaths and Marriages Registration Act 1995 (NSW) or the Coroners Act 2009 (NSW).
-Additional documents required for cremation are set out in the Public Health Regulation 2012 and the approved forms are those approved by the Secretary of the NSW Health (found by searching the NSW Health website) include:
+Additional documents required for cremation are set out in the Public Health Regulation 2022.
+Forms to apply for a cremation permit are available on the NSW Health web page Final arrangements of the deceased.

 Coffins and caskets